techfromsage/talis-php/README.md

 # Create an OAuth Client and Secret

 To build the talis-php docker container, you need to specify an oauth client and secret to use.
 This client should have `su` scope.
-It's not possibe to create a client with `su` scope via the API.
+It's not possible to create a client with `su` scope via the API.

 First - create a client: